 Hiring employees isn’t a decision that is taken lightly, as it’s not easy on the company budget.
 Although employing Canadians is expensive, they are an essential part of a growing business and to our economy If you are questioning whether you are really ready for the cost of hiring an employee, read our article Subcontractor vs Employee: What’s the Difference?
 It’s important to know what, in the eyes of the government, the differences are between employees and self-employed contractors.

 If you do decide that hiring employees is the right decision for your growing business, The Business Development Bank of Canada (BDC) may be able to loan funds.
 BDC is the only bank in Canada to exclusively offer financing, venture capital, growth & transition capital and consulting services to entrepreneurs.
 Since it’s a Crown owned bank, it’s more flexible and will loan you the money you need to grow.
-BDC may charge 10% interest, but will still give you a loan.
+BDC may charge a higher interest rate, but will still give you a loan.
 Before you apply, make sure that you have a solid business plan and proof of a mentor.
 Even though the investment may be a lot, the potential in return on a good employee will make the investment worthwhile.